natcap/invest.users-guide/source/sdr.rst

 Sediment Delivery Ratio
 ^^^^^^^^^^^^^^^^^^^^^^^

 **Step 1.** Based on the work by Borselli et al. (2008), the model first computes the connectivity index (:math:`IC`) for each pixel.
 The connectivity index describes the hydrological linkage between sources of sediment (from the landscape) and sinks (like streams.)
-Higher values of :math:`IC` indicate that source erosion is more likely to make it to a sink (i.e. is more connected), which happens, for example, when there is sparse vegetation or higher slope.
+Higher values of :math:`IC` indicate that source erosion is more likely to make it to a sink (i.e. is more connected), which happens, for example, when there is sparse vegetation and/or higher slope.
 Lower values of :math:`IC` (i.e. lower connectivity) are associated with more vegetated areas and lower slopes.

 :math:`IC` is a function of both the area upslope of each pixel (:math:`D_{up}`) and the flow path between the pixel and the nearest stream (:math:`D_{dn}`).
 If the upslope area is large, has lower slope, and good vegetative cover (so a low USLE C factor), :math:`D_{up}` will be low, indicating a lower potential for sediment to make it to the stream.
 Similarly, if the downslope path between the pixel and the stream is long, has lower slope and good vegetative cover, :math:`D_{dn}` will be low.